DevExpress/devextreme-documentation/concepts/05 UI Components/zz Common/15 Advanced/40 3rd-Party Frameworks Integration API/10 Create and Configure a UI Component.md

 To create a UI component, call its constructor passing the target element and a configuration object.
-The target element may need to have additional style properties set, for example, data visualization UI components' **display** should be set to "block".
+You may need to set additional properties for the target element (for example, the **display** property of data visualization UI components should be set to "block").

     import Accordion from "devextreme/ui/accordion";
     ...